FREE SHIPPING OVER £29

 • Avoid abrupt food changes or fatty scraps

-• Keep your dog’s environment safe
+• Keep your dog’s environment safe by storing hazards out of reach of curious canine companions

 • Reduce stress with routine, exercise and enrichment toys